Symmetries of linearized gravity from adjoint operators: Spin-2

 For the second step we note that a pure gauge metric can be constructed from \eqref{eq:Spin2NiceIdentity} and in the source-free case we have analogous to \eqref{eq:Spin1SdgK1phi20}

 where the second equation is given in \cite[eq.(4.13)]{2016arXiv160106084A}.
-The rhs are the trace-free and trace parts of a linearized diffeomorphism\footnote{One can discuss the real and imaginary parts separately and deal with real diffeomorphisms.}, so we can add/subtract this to/from the linearized metric \eqref{eq:hmetric} without changing the actual perturbation\footnote{We understand $(h_{ABA'B'},\slashed{h})$ as a representative of gauge equivalent metrics, and therefore the equalities here are up to gauge.},
+The right-hand side are the trace-free and trace parts of a linearized diffeomorphism (one can discuss the real and imaginary parts separately and deal with real diffeomorphisms), so we can add/subtract this to/from the linearized metric \eqref{eq:hmetric} without changing the actual perturbation,

+Here we understand $(h_{ABA'B'},\slashed{h})$ as a representative of gauge equivalent metrics, and therefore the equalities here are up to gauge.
 It follows that the difference between $\underline{h}^+$ and $\underline{h}^-$ is a Lie derivative and a gauge transformation.
 Also note that the gauge transformation introduces a trace to the linearized metric.
+Now, using \eqref{eq:hTohpm}, \eqref{eq:Spin2LinMetrichpCurvGHP} and \eqref{eq:Spin2LinMetrichmCurvGHP} we get the different forms of the curvature of the metric $h_{ABA'B'}$.